RDCH106/Simple-File-Server/README.md

 # Simple-File-Server

-Simple Python File Server with browse upload and authentication.
+Simple Python File Server with browser upload and authentication.

 Simple tool that gave secure remote file control with no client-side installation.